scannopolis/jornada_aadh/README.md

 How can the digital humanities help and encourage digitization and open access to collections?
 How can they promote open practices in the field of humanities?
 How can they better communicate the research results of the digital humanities?

 These will be some of the questions we will seek to answer in this intensive one-day webinar.
 To do this, we have convened representatives from around the world working on various projects at the intersection of work with collections and open access.

+## Links & times for the videoconferences

+Coming soooooon!